Probing spacetime fluctuations using cold atom traps: Introduction

-\textit{Introduction and summary.}---Physics at the turn of the 21st century has seen tremendous advances in confirming and controlling the quantum behavior of complex matter \cite{Peters1997, Kasevich2002, Arndt2002}.
 The unprecedented precision of atom interferometry holds out new prospects for laboratory tests of general relativity \cite{Dimopoulos2007}.
 The development of large molecule interferometry is providing an arena to challenge our understanding of the foundations of quantum mechanics \cite{Hackermueller2004}.
 Furthermore, there has been a surge of interest in detecting signatures of low energy quantum gravity and unified theories using quantum matter waves \cite{HYPER2004, GAUGE2009, Amelino2009}.

-The lowest energy quantum gravity effect one would hope to probe is the zero-point vacuum fluctuations of spacetime.
+The lowest energy quantum gravity effect is the zero-point vacuum fluctuations of spacetime.
 A possible scenario is the decoherence of matter waves through coupling to a fluctuating metric \cite{Percival2000, Wang2006, Bonifacio2009, Reynaud2006}.
-Unfortunately, such efforts have been hampered by the smallness of the effect and hence high sensitivity requirement \cite{Reynaud2004}, the need to suppress other environmental decoherence effects within the interferometer \cite{Hackermueller2004}, and the ambiguity of predictions in the absence of a consistent quantum theory of gravity \cite{Anastopoulos2008}.
+Such efforts can however be limited by the smallness of the effect and hence high sensitivity requirement \cite{Reynaud2004}, the need to suppress other environmental decoherence effects within the interferometer \cite{Hackermueller2004}, and the ambiguity of predictions in the absence of a consistent quantum theory of gravity \cite{Anastopoulos2008}.

-Skeptics of quantum gravity phenomenology often argue that its experiments require accessing energies up to the Planck scale of $10^{19}$ GeV, which is far unattainable from our low energy environment.
-However, this view must be assessed with caution.
-After all, quantum electrodynamics (QED) as a highly successful quantum field theory, has demonstrated how renormalization involving high energy states can influence low energy physical observables.
-The Casimir effect testifies to the observable nature of the modified renormalization of quantum vacuum through boundary conditions set by conducting plates at low energy.

-It is interesting to note that the decoherence of electrons due to vacuum fluctuations of the electromagnetic (EM) field has been predicted for some time \cite{Ford1993}, but is still far below measurable levels \cite{Hasselbach2007}.
 One important consequence of the vacuum fluctuations of a quantum field is the energy shift of a bound state coupled to the field.
 The measurement of the energy or corresponding frequency shift through spectroscopy or resonance techniques can generally be done more accurately than the visibility measurement for quantum decoherence.
-Indeed, the resulting Lamb shift \cite{Lamb1947} of electron energy levels in an atom provides the first experimental evidence for EM vacuum fluctuations and agrees with predictions from the renormalization procedures in QED.
+Indeed, the resulting Lamb shift of electron energy levels in an atom provides the first experimental evidence for EM vacuum fluctuations and agrees with predictions from the renormalization procedures in QED.